The State of Science Reporting in Today’s Digital Media Landscape: A Survey of Journalists and Scientists Who Use SciLine’s Expert Matching Service

 We surveyed both journalists and scientists to assess what each group perceived as the most important communication goals for scientists.
 Both groups identified the most important goal to be increasing the likelihood that people consider scientific evidence when making decisions, though scientists viewed this goal as significantly more important than journalists.
 For both groups, this was followed by disseminating information about science, which scientists and journalists evaluated similarly.
 While scientists and journalists both rated guiding decisions made by scientists as the least important goal, journalists rated this goal significantly higher than scientists.
 Journalists also rated the promotion of diversity, equity, and inclusion in the scientific community higher than scientists, while scientists rated fulfilling a duty to society and building trust with audiences higher than journalists.

-screenshot 2024 06 13 at 10.22.31 am
+Screenshot 2024 06 13 at 10.22.31 AM

 Notes: All participants were asked to evaluate the importance of science communication goals on a scale from 1 (not at all important) to 5 (very important).
 Scientists rated building trust with priority audiences as a more important goal than journalists did at p < .05, in addition to increasing the likelihood that people consider scientific evidence when making decisions at p < .01, and fulfilling a duty to society at p < .001.
 Journalists rated helping the scientific community make itself more just, diverse, and inclusive and ensuring that scientists make the best decisions as more important goals than scientists did at p < .001.